 Non-adherence costs health care providers more than $5,000 in annual direct costs per patient (inpatient + outpatient)

-NanoPortal implantation can be performed in a quick, outpatient procedure.
+NanoPortal insertion can be performed in a quick, outpatient procedure.

-NanoPortal is being designed to last for durations of 4 months to 1 year.
+NanoPortal is being designed to last for durations of at least 6 months.

 Implantation ensures continuous dosing for the duration of the treatment.